 Another Another factor to take into account is the possibility of lingering effects of mind control.
 Whoa, whoa, whoa - before you freak out at that term, take a look at what it means.
 K. Gordon Neufeld spent ten years in the Unification Church.
 He uses an excellent explanation of mind control that discards the image of "mindless robots" and incorporates instead the very helpful concept of "mental roadblocks".
 (How about this one: "You don't matter very much.")
 Here is the introduction to Neufeld's book.

 You experience a high level of anxiety most of the time, and then something escalates you into a panic attack.
 How do you deal with that, how do you understand what is going on with yourself?
 Coping With Triggers addresses an issue that plagues most AK's.

 Good healthy communication was not modeled in the Assembly.
 Everyone was more or less forced into three unhealthy roles - victim, perpetrator or rescuer.
 Dr. Ron Burks at Wellspring Retreat and Resource Center used a model from psychology to describe what goes wrong with personal interactions in a cult and how to make changes.
 The article, "A Guide to Healthy Communication," is a partial summary of Dr. Burks' material.

-The following articles on grief refer primarily to the death of a loved one, but they apply to many SGA's who have a very deep level of grief over the losses and betrayals in childhood, and then the loss of the tight-knit group.
-For many former Assembly kids, it feels like the catastrophic death of almost one's entire extended family.
+The following resources on grief refer to the death of a loved one, but they apply to SGA's who have a very deep level of grief over the losses and betrayals in childhood, and then the loss of the tight-knit group.
+For many former Assembly kids, it is the catastrophic loss of one's entire extended family.

 The word "abuse" covers a wide range of experiences suffered by children in cults.
 In many cases behavior described in this section would not warrant attention from social services, but were damaging nonetheless.
 On the other end of the spectrum are abuses that were severely traumatizing.